-The final case domain examines an oil field in south-eastern Iraq.
-A line of bright light point sources (marked in blue in Figure 7e) centred approximately 50 km west of Basra are the result of the controlled burn-off of natural gas from oil wells.
+The final case domain examines an oil field in southeastern Iraq.
+A line of bright light point sources (marked in blue in Fig. 7e) centered approximately 50 km west of Basra represents the result of the controlled burn-off of natural gas from oil wells.
 These flares appear consistently bright in DNB radiance.
-In addition to being bright at DNB wavelengths, they also register as hot in the VIIRS infrared channels (not shown) with typical physical temperatures of approximately 1800 K (Elvidge et al., 2016).
-While this domain does contain some light emissions from cities (e.g. Basra) we are more interested in the stability of the gas flares as point sources for atmospheric characterization.
+In addition to being bright at DNB wavelengths, they also register as hot in the VIIRS infrared channels (not shown), with typical physical temperatures of approximately 1800 K (Elvidge et al., 2016).
+While this domain does contain some light emissions from cities (e.g., Basra), we are more interested in the stability of the gas flares as point sources for atmospheric characterization.